CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

 {{<img src= "/images/guides/dci-table.png">}}

-Our purpose is to interconnect VLAN id 10 in DC1 with VLAN id 10 in DC2 using EVPN/VXLAN layer-2 stretch.
-We will use route-target import statements to connect two RED vrfs to each other.
-This provides connectivity between server01 and server03 within the RED vrf and server02 and server04 within the GREEN vrf.
-The RED and GREEN vrfs will not be able to communicate with each other.
-Note that server01 and server03 will be in the same broadcast domain as server02 and server04.
-From a layer-2 perspective, they’re adjacent hosts.
-Servers will include each other’s MAC addresses in their ARP cache.
+The following configuration examples interconnect VLAN ID 10 in DC1 with VLAN ID 10 in DC2 using EVPN and VXLAN layer 2 stretch.
+The route target import statements connect two RED VRFs to each other and provide connectivity between server01 and server03 within the RED VRF, and server02 and server04 within the GREEN VRF.
+The RED and GREEN VRFs cannot communicate with each other. server01 and server03 are in the same broadcast domain as server02 and server04.
+From a layer 2 perspective, they are adjacent hosts.
+The servers include each other’s MAC addresses in their ARP cache.

 We’ll also see all ESIs across the fabric, therefore ESI addressing across the fabric must be unique.

-## Configurations
+## Configuration

 ### Server01

 <div class=scroll>